BEE Creative

 Can art and conversation influence conservation of ngaro huruhuru | native bees (and insects in general)?

 Pam McKinlay (Otago Polytechnic) coordinates and curates Art + Science Projects.
 The Art+Science methodology builds depth with new and existing audiences and creates bridging opportunities with audiences outside the disciplines of the arts or sciences.
-In 2024, we will be running BEE Creative workshops, designed to provide a fun way to share info about bee diversity and conservation, and “Is it a Bee?”
-Insect Identification workshops to provide up-close looks at bees and other insects found in gardens, taking time to admire their microscopic colours and patterns.

 Take a look at some of the “other” bees (besides honey bees and bumble bees) that you might find visiting your gardens.
 Solitary bees are often (but not always) smaller than social bees, and can wear a wide variety of colours.
 Click on the iNaturalist.nz link in the caption to learn more about where and when it was found.